x-Slim/Animonculory-Visual-Overhaul/Readme.md

 If you really cannot handle the ENB, uncheck `useEffect`.
 Note that this will make the list look much worse and it's not intended to be played like that.

+#### Skyrim doesn't start but shows up in Task Manager

+- Disable the mod ``Skyrim Search`` in MO2 and try again without it.
+Make sure to end the task in Task Manager first

 ## Removing the Modlist
 Simply delete the folder, and you have uninstalled it.